Josie Pearson: Career history

 Pearson was born in Bristol in 1986 to Philip and Sue.
 The younger of two daughters, Pearson grew up in the village of Brilley, Herefordshire.
-She later moved to Hay-on-Wye on the Welsh border, where her mother ran a fashion and lifestyle shop.
+She later moved to Hay-on-Wye on the Welsh border, where her mother runs a fashion and lifestyle shop with Josie's older sister Freya (b.
+1977).
 A keen show jumper, she was involved in a head-on car collision near Goytre in Wales in May 2003.
 The accident, in which her boyfriend died, resulted in Pearson breaking two bones in her neck and permanent spinal damage.
 Her legs were paralysed but she retained some use of her arms.

 While Pearson at first wished to continue riding, her injuries made that course difficult.
 She continued her sporting endeavours and along with appearing in a dressage exhibition in 2005, she also trained as a wheelchair racer in 100, 200 and 400m events.
 She began wheelchair rugby while studying neuroscience at Cardiff University, and while there she contacted the local club, Cardiff Pirates.
 Accepted into the team, she decided to leave university after a year to concentrate on making the Paralympic squad, a goal she had followed since watching the Athens Games.
 In November 2006 she was selected to represent Great Britain at the 2008 Summer Paralympics.
 The team finished just outside the medals, after losing to Canada in the bronze medal decider.